PRP Injection Treatment [Video]

 More resources for you

-When doing a platelet-rich plasma, a PRP procedure, it’s very similar to doing bone marrow aspirate concentrate except for that we obtain the sample from your body just by a peripheral vein, just like you’re giving blood for example.
+When doing a platelet-rich plasma – PRP – procedure, it’s very similar to doing bone marrow aspirate concentrate, except for that we obtain the sample from your body just by a peripheral vein.
+Just like you’re giving blood, for example.
 So about somewhere between five and 15 tablespoons of blood are obtained.
-And yet, the process is a little bit easier because it’s easier to get blood from a vein than it is from bone marrow.
-But otherwise the process is very similar.
-We’ll do a blood draw, and we’ll have to wait about 30 minutes for that blood to process into the concentrated PRP.
-And then we perform the procedure.
-If it’s an injection into a joint, it’s generally very quick.
-The procedure itself only takes a couple of minutes.
-If it happens to be something in the soft tissue – like a tendon or a ligament or the plantar fascia – generally takes a little bit longer, maybe about 10 minutes.
-But the whole process from start to finish generally takes less than an hour.
-Oftentimes, that day, I usually tell patients to take it easy, but you don’t have a lot of restrictions.
-Even the next few days and weeks, I don’t have any major encouragement for you to just sit and home and not be active.
-These basic treatments are something that over slow amount of time, over weeks, you’ll start to notice some difference.
-But I want you to be active after.
+And the process is a little bit easier because it’s easier to get blood from a vein than it is from bone marrow.
+But otherwise, the process is very similar.
+When we are putting this special concentration of cells in the area that’s affected and is painful or problematic, that process, with the image guidance, the skin will be numb, the medicine will be placed again with a simple injection in either a joint, soft tissue, or somewhere in the spine, or something like that.
+Once those cells are laid on top of or into the area that’s injured, usually these cells will try and find the areas that are injured or problematic.
+So if you have tearing or worn-out bones or cartilage, and they are sending out signals of pain, there is hope that these cells can either create healing by finding the areas that are most painful or creating a surface on top of those that will relieve discomfort.
+Oftentimes that day, I usually tell patients to take it easy, but you don’t have a lot of restrictions.
+Even the next few days and weeks, I don’t have any major encouragement for you to just sit at home and not be active.
+These basic treatments are something that over a slow amount of time, over weeks, you’ll start to notice some difference, but I want you to be active after.
 So don’t worry about being incapacitated.
 And that’s something that’s been well researched, that you should encourage activity after these procedures.

 Learn how Dr. Hansen evaluates hip pain to identify hip replacement symptoms.